fuunnx/cycle-hooks/README.md

 # Cycle hooks

+This is a BYOF (Bring Your Own Framework) extension to cyclejs

-This is a set of experimental utilities revolving around the implementation of an ambiant context called.
-By bringing them together it creates new capabilities on top of the CycleJS framework.
+Constituted of a set of experimental utilities revolving around the implementation of a scoped ambiant context and other niceties

 ## Setup